mylittleriver/fairness-spec-decoding/Experiment Result a0d435bfdc63401282a3a7c9939eaa46.md

 - compute the likelihood difference for the rejected completions, i.e. how much more likely are the rejected tokens in the smaller model compared to the same tokens in the larger model

+	- How does the likelihood of the rejected tokens change: does it get closer to the likelihood of the larger model or does it diverge more?

+## Question

+8. **We should try another finetuning dataset to see if the models are also more aligned after this new finetuning just to understand if a mere finetuning step is enough to align the two models.**

+## Question

+10. **Does the finetuning always improve the model completion?
+In other words, according to some metric (for instance presence of bias) do the completions get better after finetuning: this is important when we finetune with counterfactuals to see if the smaller model catches up in producing less biased completions faster.**

 ### toxicity